 The minimum degree requirement for most of these professionals is a four-year bachelor's degree in premedicine, biology, or a related science.

-botulinum toxinis a prescription drug and treatment can only be administered by a licensed dentist or doctor or nurse.
-Some provinces allow naturopaths and pharmacists to also provide treatments.
-We always recommend that professionals contact their local university to confirm scope and practice guidelines, as they may vary by jurisdiction.
+Botulinum toxinis a prescription drug and treatment can only be administered by a licensed dentist or doctor or nurse.
+In some provinces, naturopaths and pharmacists are also allowed to provide treatments.
+It is always recommended that professionals contact their local university to confirm scope and practice guidelines, as they may vary by jurisdiction.

-However, there are additional guidelines in Oregon and California that also make a difference for patients seeking treatment.
-Injectable wrinkle relaxers such as Botox and Dysport, and dermal fillers such as Radiesse, must be administered by a physician; a PA, NP or RN is also legally authorized to administer injectables under the supervision of a licensed physician.
-For the past 12 years, he has specialized in general dermatology, acne treatments, surgical excisions, sclerotherapy, with a special focus on cosmetic facial rejuvenation using medical-grade peels, Botox, fillers, PRP and skin and body improvements with medical devices.
-For example, in Texas, medical professionals must receive Botox training that includes clinical and hands-on training before performing Botox treatments.
+In Oregon and California, there are additional guidelines that make a difference for patients seeking treatment.
+Injectable wrinkle relaxers such as Botox and Dysport, and dermal fillers such as Radiesse must be administered by a physician; a PA, NP or RN is also legally authorized to administer injectables under the supervision of a licensed physician.